feststelltaste/awesome-legacy-systems/readme.md

 This section lists other awesome lists in the area of legacy systems.

 - [Awesome Legacy Code](https://github.com/legacycoderocks/awesome-legacy-code) - a curated list of legacy systems with publicly available source code.
-- [Awesome Software Analytics](https://github.com/feststelltaste/awesome-software-analytics) - a curated list of awesome resources and links about Software Analytics &ndash; a discipline that tries to analyse software data to get ideas about improving legacy systems.
+- [Awesome Software Analytics](https://github.com/feststelltaste/awesome-software-analytics) - a curated list of awesome resources and links about Software Analytics &ndash; a discipline that tries to analyze software data to get ideas about improving legacy systems.
-- [Awesome Technical Debt](https://github.com/labcodes/awesome-technical-debt) - a curated list of Technical Debt talks, articles and books (there might be some overlaps)
+- [Awesome Technical Debt](https://github.com/labcodes/awesome-technical-debt) - a curated list of Technical Debt talks, articles, and books (there might be some overlaps)

 ## Contribute